kaidjohnson/redux-first-vue-routing/README.md

 # redux-first-vue-routing

-A tiny Vue plugin that connects components with Redux, an implementation of [redux-first-routing](https://github.com/mksarge/redux-first-routing).
+A tiny Vue plugin that connects Vue Router with Redux, an implementation of [redux-first-routing](https://github.com/mksarge/redux-first-routing).

 New to Redux?
 [Start Here](https://redux.js.org/introduction/getting-started)